 Other colonial powers such as France and Spain, whose legal systems were heavily influenced by the Napoleonic code which did not criminalise same-sex sexual activity, did not have such a lasting impact in terms of anti-LGBT laws.

 Another significant source of criminalisation is Islamic law.
-Several countries which criminalise LGBT people today do so not through inherited colonial law, but from a strict interpretation of Sharia.
+Several countries which criminalise LGBT people today do so not through inherited colonial law, but from a strict interpretation of Sharia law.
 While less prevalent, the penalties available tend to be more severe, with the death penalty imposed or at least a legal possibility in 11 Muslim-majority countries.

 For a detailed exploration of the proliferation of anti-LGBT laws, see A History of LGBT Criminalisation.